micmejia/bible-dump/NKJV/Jeremiah/Jer 44.md

 But they did not listen or incline their ear to turn from their wickedness, to burn no incense to other gods.

 ###### 6
-So My fury and My anger were poured out and kindled in the cities of Judah and in the streets of Jerusalem; and they [^b]are wasted _and_ desolate, as it is this day.'
+So My fury and My anger were poured out and kindled in the cities of Judah and in the streets of Jerusalem; and they are wasted _and_ desolate, as it is this day.'

 ###### 7
 "Now therefore, thus says the Lord, the God of hosts, the God of Israel: 'Why do you commit _this_ great evil against yourselves, to cut off from you man and woman, child and infant, out of Judah, leaving none to remain,